Testing emergent gravity with mass densities of galaxy clusters: Introduction

 \section{Introduction}

 Galaxy clusters provide a unique opportunity to study gravity in the weak-field regime.
 They are the only astrophysical objects which provide three simultaneous measures of gravity.
 We can observe the dynamical properties of clusters through the line-of-sight movement of their member galaxies.
-We can measure their gas content via the Bremsstrahlung X-ray emission.
+We can measure their gas content via the Bremsstrahlung x-ray emission.
 We can observe the distortion of spacetime through the shearing of the shapes of background galaxies.
 In turn, each of these needs to produce a consistent picture of the underlying gravitational theory.
 Our standard cosmological paradigm is based on general relativity (GR) in a de Sitter spacetime with a positive cosmological constant, where the majority of the gravitating mass is in a dark form \citep{Frieman:2008sn}.
 Clusters should be able to test this theory on a case-by-case basis.

 This paper is concerned with one of the biggest mysteries in modern cosmology: the origin of the dark matter, which was introduced to explain the deviation from Newtonian dynamics for galaxy rotation curves \citep{Zwicky:1933gu, Rubin:1970zza}.
 Current particle theory favors options such as weakly interacting massive particles, neutrinos and axions \citep{Freese:2017idy}.
-Alternatively, modified Newtonian dynamics (MOND) has been shown to provide a phenomenological explanation \citep{Milgrom:1983ca, Milgrom:2008rv, Famaey:2011kh}.
+Alternatively, modified Newtonian dynamics (MOND) has been shown to provide a phenomenological explanation of the galaxy rotation curves \citep{Milgrom:1983ca, Milgrom:2008rv, Famaey:2011kh}.